While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 (Varner reversed), Helen Vanderbilt, HVAN,

-and, of course, Helen V. Frye.
+and of course Helen V. Frye.

 To the left is a portrait Helen painted of her